ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 If you want to create a VM in an availability zone, consider the following:

-* Both OS disk and data disk must be a 'Managed Disk', not 'Unmanaged Disk', to create a Virtual Machine in Availability Zones.
+* Both OS disk and data disk must be a 'managed disk', not an 'unmanaged disk'. to create a Virtual Machine in Availability Zones.
 * When creating a Virtual Machine with the azure_rm_virtualmachine, you need to specify explicitly managed_disk_type